 (Reason: This provision does not reflect standard practice in this area.)
-Code address the requirement of impact to appliances in garages.

-Section G2415.2.1 (404.2.1) CSST; add a second paragraph to read as follows:
+Section G2415.2 (404.2) CSST; add a second paragraph to read as follows:

 Both ends of each section of medium pressure gas piping shall identify its operating gas pressure with an approved tag.
 The tags are to be composed of aluminum or stainless steel and the following wording shall be stamped into the tag: